hunterxu-gh/wvsapp/README.md

 - WvsClient - client code that runs on top of maplestory.exe and includes bypass code for BMS and GMS V53.
 - WvsGame - extends the main gameplay binaries in server architecture architecture.
 - WvsShop - includes fixes for the cash shop server.
-- WvsCenter - includes fixes for the the core part that connecteds all the server components.
+- WvsCenter - includes fixes for the the core part that connecteds all the server components(not implemented).
 - WvsLogin - includes fixes for the login server.

 After compilation the final result will be a DLL one dll for the client component and one for each server component.